HighlyIntelligentBot/game-of-life/README.md

 Tkinter is used for the graphics

-To launch, simply run game.py
+To launch, simply run game.py.
+You can use command line arguments to set the screen size and cell size:

-By adjusting the arguments of App(), you can change the screen- and cell-size.
+The first argument is the screen width, the second is the screen height and the third one is the cell size.
+Example:

+~$ game.py 1000 1000 50

+This runs the app with a resolution of 1000x1000 and a cell size of 50.

+The default values are 800x800 with a cell size of 50.

 TODO:

       Make the Board clickable

-      Let game.py take sys arguments to adjust screen- and cell-size

       Implement third colour for cells that recently died